Post-term Pregnancy Causes and Risks

 In many cases, post-term pregnancy is a matter of miscalculating the date of conception.
 Yet, physicians should always perform an ultrasound during the first half of the pregnancy to promote accuracy.
 Although there is never a guarantee of an infant’s due date, an early ultrasound will give a better idea of when parents can expect their new arrival.

 Healthcare experts don’t fully understand why some pregnancies last so long.
 Aside from miscalculating the date, experts believe there are some risk factors that may contribute to post-term pregnancy:

 - Central nervous system abnormalities

-According to the American Academy of Family Physicians (AAFP), there are numerous dangerous health risks associated with post-term pregnancy, including:
+According to the American Academy of Family Physicians (AAFP), there are numerous dangerous health risks associated with a prolonged pregnancy, including:

 Risks to Mothers